Embird Embroidery Software

 Leaves Tab

-Some sprouts can be turned to objects resembling leaves.
-There are several kinds of leaves available, with different overall shape.
-Leaves have adjustable Width , Length and Curliness .
-Curliness is a meassure of how much the leaves are bent to a spiral shape.
+Some sprouts can be turned into objects resembling leaves.
+There are several kinds of leaves available, with different overall shapes.
+Leaves have adjustable Width, Length, and Curliness.
+The Curliness is a measure of how much the leaves are bent into a spiral shape.

 Mesh - Curly Plant - Leaf 1, Leaf width=100%